 Features of the Bush, Planting Zones, and Origin

 Needled evergreens are typically valued most for their foliage, despite the fact that the leaves may not actually be green.
-An example is provided by the shrubs with golden foliage.
-Likewise, the chief selling point of Blue Pfitzer Chinese juniper, before any pruning is done, is its blue-green foliage, although it is not as deep a blue color as that on Blue Star juniper.
+The chief selling point of Blue Pfitzer Chinese juniper, before any pruning is done, is its blue-green foliage, although it is not as deep a blue color as that on Blue Star juniper.

 Landscaping Uses for Pom-Pom Bushes

 People who grow pom-pom bushes often do so with the intent of featuring them as specimen plants.
-As tough shrubs that resist drought and street pollution, they are well-suited for use as specimens in driveway landscaping, especially at the entry to your driveway.
+As tough shrubs that resist drought and street pollution once mature, they are well-suited for use as specimens in driveway landscaping, especially at the entry to your driveway.

-More generally speaking, as evergreens, these pom-pom bushes are valued in the North for winter landscaping.
-And, as with other types of Juniperus, we sometimes take advantage of their toughness to use them in soil-erosion control, although creeping juniper is the poster child for this role.
+As evergreens, pom-pom bushes are valued in the North for winter landscaping and, as with other types of Juniperus, they are sometimes used in soil-erosion control (although creeping juniper is the poster child for this role).

 Blue Pfitzer is not the only shrub suited to the "pom-pom look."
 Other Chinese junipers commonly used for this purpose include:

 Nor are you limited to the Juniperus genus.
 Often sheared to have a similar look are:

 The cultivar name, Pfitzeriana Glauca, comes from two sources:

 - "Pfitzeriana" comes from the name of German botanist, Ernst Pfitzer (1846–1906).